emyers20/GCDS-Comp-Sci/README.md

-# CS1
+# Comp Sci in Highschool
-Portfolio of programs created in CS1
+Portfolio of programs created in in Highschool